tom91136/GestureFX/README.md

 Several samples have been included demoing interesting uses of the gesture pane.

+**JavaFX 8**

 You can download the sample jar [here](https://dl.bintray.com/tom91136/maven/net/kurobako/gesturefx-sample/0.4.0/gesturefx-sample-0.4.0-jar-with-dependencies.jar) or clone the project and run:

     ./mvnw install
     ./mvnw exec:java -pl gesturefx-sample

+**OpenJFX 11+**

+Make sure you have at least JDK 11 installed:

+    > java -version
+    openjdk version "11.0.4" 2019-07-16
+    OpenJDK Runtime Environment 18.9 (build 11.0.4+11)
+    OpenJDK 64-Bit Server VM 18.9 (build 11.0.4+11, mixed mode, sharing)

+Run the sample jar with the following:

+    java
+    -Dglass.gtk.uiScale=200% \
+    --module-path path/to/javafx-sdk-13/lib \
+    --add-modules javafx.controls,javafx.fxml,javafx.web,javafx.swing \
+    -jar gesturefx-sample-0.4.0-jar-with-dependencies.jar \

+See [https://openjfx.io/openjfx-docs/#install-javafx] for more details.
+The `-Dglass.gtk.uiScale=200%` flag is optional if OpenJFX does not detect HiDPI monitors automatically.
+On Windows the flags should be `-Dglass.win.uiScale=N%`.

 ## How to build